The $1.6m super limit isn’t just what clients can transfer – it is their total limit – explains Alan Hartstein.

 Transfer balance cap, on the other hand, is the limit on the amount someone can transfer from their accumulated super account into a ‘retirement phase’ pension account.

 Calculating the balance is for super funds and therefore, not a problem to consider for clients.
-The exception to this is SMSF trustees, who must value assets.
-Doing this calculation can be problematic for SMSF trustees.
+The exception to this is self-managed super fund trustees, who must value assets.
+Doing this calculation can be problematic for them.

 What happens when a client exceeds the cap?